 But, I can’t help but think of another verse right now.

 Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but the one who does the will of my Father who is in heaven.
 On that day many will say to me, ‘Lord, Lord, did we not prophesy in your name, and cast out demons in your name, and do many mighty works in your name?
 And then will I declare to them, ‘I never knew you; depart from me, you workers of lawlessness.~Matthew 7:21-23 ESV

 Why will Jesus say to many, who have cast out demons, prophesied, and done mighty things, “I never knew you”?
 Because they did not do the will of the Father.

-We live in a world where it is not politically correct to talk about Jesus or to tell people they are sinners.
-If we want, we can find a church and Bible version that suits our worldview.
+We live in a world where it is not popular to talk about Jesus or to tell people they are sinners.
+If we want, we can find a church that suits our worldview.
 Many claim to be Christians.
 But are all who claim that title, righteous?

 So, what does it mean to be righteous?